charles-m-knox/light-sites/README.md

 # Light Sites

-Light Sites is a Go-powered, no-JavaScript, template-friendly, lightweight static markdown parser and server.
+Light Sites is a Go-powered, no-JavaScript, template-friendly, lightweight  markdown parser and server.
 It aims to combine Bootstrap CSS (and other customizable CSS if you choose) with Markdown with minimal configuration.

+## A word of warning

+This was written as a coding project.
+I wanted to create a minimalistic server to parse markdown files and manipulate them according to some essential customizations.
+It's more of reference code than an actual production-ready solution.
+For the purposes of a proper website deployment, I recommend [Hugo](https://gohugo.io).

+If this project ever receives updates in the future, it would be because people asked for it and are using it, or because I feel like tinkering with it again.

+Static website generators are preferred over a live API.
+I did not architect this program to statically generate content, but I should have.
+Instead, it acts as a live web server that will require CPU cycles on whatever system you're running.

+I also plan to update this with screenshots and examples at some point soon too.

+## About

 Light Sites was created to bring together a few different niches into a single package: